Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Motivation and evidence for heavy tails on LOB volumes

-We also consider two further tools for assessing and motivating the need to consider heavy tailed behavior which are based on the mean excess plot and the Hill plot, see \citet{kratz1996qq}.
-As with the QQ-plot analysis we present these results as estimated intra-daily for every 25th trading day of the year and for each of the 5 levels of the LOB on the bid and ask sides, for each asset.
-The sample mean excess function defined by Equation \ref{Eqn:SampleMeanExcess}, represents the sum of the excesses over a threshold $u$ divided by the number of data points which exceed the threshold $u$.
+The second technique we consider, is the mean excess plot to aid the assessment of heavy tailed behavior, see \citet{kratz1996qq}.
+We proceed by presenting the mean excess plot intra-daily for every 25th trading day of the year and for each of the 5 levels of the LOB on the bid and ask sides at ten second sub-sampling frequency, for each asset.
+The sample mean excess function defined by Equation \eqref{Eqn:SampleMeanExcess}, represents the sum of the excesses over a threshold $u$ divided by the number of data points which exceed the threshold $u$.
 It approximates the mean excess function describing the expected exceedence amount for a particular threshold $u$ given an exceedence in the volume profile has occurred.
-If the empirical mean exceedence function estimate has a positive slope for large thresholds $u$ then this indicates that the observed volume profile data is consistent with a Generalized Pareto Distribution with a positive tail index parameter \citet[Chapter 1]{beirlantstatistics}.
-The sample mean excess is given by,
+If the empirical mean exceedence function estimate has a positive slope for large thresholds $u$ then this indicates that the observed volume profile data is consistent with a generalized Pareto distribution with a positive tail index parameter \citet[Chapter 1]{Beirlant2004}.
+Worth noting is that the mean excess function is sensitive to the larger thresholds when the corresponding $e_n(u)$ defined in Equation \eqref{Eqn:SampleMeanExcess} may contain fewer observations. \citet{Embrechts1997} suggest in this case to ignore the larger thresholds, which is not problematic when considering the large data sets of the LOB.